microsoft/autogen/python/docs/src/core-concepts/foundation.md

 this will be logged but will not be propagated back to the publishing agent.

-The following example shows a `BroadcastingAgent` that publishes a message upong receiving a string message.
+The following example shows a `BroadcastingAgent` that publishes a message upong receiving a message.
 A `ReceivingAgent` that prints the message it receives.

 ```python